The Homotopy Braces Formality Morphism

-We will define $V_{\Gamma_1}$ satisfying the first three items below, but I do not know how to define the $V_{\Gamma_1}$ such that they are also contractible.
+We will define $V_{\Gamma_1}$ satisfying the first three items below, but the author does not know how to define the $V_{\Gamma_1}$ such that they are also contractible.
+This is likely an oversight in the constructions of Kontsevich and Soibelman.
 Hence, we have to live with non-contractible $V_{\Gamma_1}$, and hence there might potentially be obstructions to the exactness of the right hand side of \eqref{equ:KScase}, parameterized by $H(V_{\Gamma_1})$.
-The good news is that one can define $V_{\Gamma_1}$ such that the obstructions are present only in low degrees and can be controlled.
+Fortunately one can define $V_{\Gamma_1}$ such that the obstructions are present only in low degrees and can be controlled.
 So we replace the fourth requirement for $V_{\Gamma_1}$ by the following: \begin{itemize} \item $V_{\Gamma_1}$ may be non-contractible, but the potential obstructions generated can be controlled. \end{itemize}